jojo-konodioda/PPFuzzer/README.md

 ```

 ## Note
-- As path planners use fast search algorithms (e.g. A*, RRT*) to randomly search for a path, the vulnerability may not trigger every time.
+- As path planners use fast search algorithms (e.g. A*, RRT*) which randomly search a path, therefore the vulnerability may not trigger every time you run the path planner.
 If the vulnerability is not triggered, please **retry**.

 - We simulated a 0.3 m wheelbase drone, thus a collision is assumed when the drone center reaches an obstacle distance within 0.15 m, equivalent to half the wheelbase length.